QuarkInComputing/webpage-style-templates/README.md

 This is a collection of design templates for many different types of websites, though most templates are built around a landing (index) page.

+All templates can be viewed and visited [here](https://quarkincomputing.github.io/webpage-style-templates/).

 ## Nimbus Filmgrain

 ![alt text](Thumbnails/Nimbus.png)